ASSOCIATE MINISTER 300 LEVEL - Classes and Descriptions

-- At least one (1) full year of study after Medium Missionary Certification.
+- At least one (1) full year of study after receiving Medium Missionary certification.

-- Development Classes: Four (4) classes with one (1) certified staff mediumship or trance development class teacher during one (1) week-long seminary.
-These four (4) classes will be the student’s choice of either Mediumship development or Trance development.
+- Development Classes: Four (4) classes with one (1) certified staff mediumship or trance development class teacher during a week-long seminary.
+These four (4) classes will be the student’s choice of either mediumship development or trance development.

 - Development Class Alternative: Regularly attend classes with a certified staff mediumship or trance development class teacher.
-A minimum of 4 classes and signature of teacher will be required.
+A minimum of 4 classes and signature of the teacher is required.

 - Student Services: Minimum of two (2) sermons during two different week-long seminaries.

-- Public Worship Services: Sermon & Clairvoyance demonstration at the same service.
+- Public Worship Services: Demonstration of sermon and clairvoyance at the same service.
 Six (6) public worship services at a minimum of three (3) different churches.
-A letter from each church served stating date, service performed and signed by presiding Minister or board member.
+A letter from each church served stating date, service performed and signed by presiding minister or board member.